 If you’re looking for the best things to do in Dundee, Scotland – you’ve come to the right place!
 I headed there shortly after my Hogmanay experience in Edinburgh, and absolutely loved it.

 This is a city that’s full of art and design.
-There’s a reason that Dundee was named the UK’s first UNESCO City of Design in 2015.
+There’s a reason that Dundee was named the UK’s first UNESCO City of Design a few years ago!
 The university is one of the best in the UK and has strong programmes in art, design, science, and technology – as well as game design, which the city has a long history of!

 All this has cultivated a strong sense of creativity that can be experienced throughout Dundee.
 There are several art galleries and museums to explore, as well as numerous events – like the annual Dundee Design Festival.

 From my trip, I’ve compiled a list of fun and cultural things to do in Dundee.
 More recently, I got fellow travellers and local bloggers to share their favourite recommendations – so now this really is the ultimate guide to Dundee!
 There’s a lot to discover in this small but impressive city…

 My trip was supported by local social enterprise Creative Dundee, tourism initiative Dundee One City, Many Discoveries, and the team behind the Edinburgh #blogmanay campaign.

 - 19 Things to do in Dundee